-If an employer becomes liable to file and pay unemployment tax after the first quarter of 2010 or 2011 and wants to pay by the installment method, the employer must submit the \$5.00 installment fee and the correct installment payment with the first Employer's Quarterly Return (Form UCT-6) filed.
+If an employer becomes liable to file and pay unemployment tax after the first quarter of 2011 and wants to pay by the installment method, the employer must submit the \$5.00 installment fee and the correct installment payment with the first Employer's Quarterly Return (UCT-6) filed.

-If an employer files Form UCT-6 and makes the installment payments in full and on time every quarter, no interest will be due.
+If an employer files the UCT-6 and makes the installment payments in full and on time every quarter, no interest will be due.
 If any of the installment payments for any of the first three quarters are not paid on time and in full, the employer has not met the requirements of the law.
 Interest and fees will be due on all tax amounts not paid for that quarter by the installment due date.
 Penalties may also be assessed.

 The employer may pay more than the minimum tax due with any installment payment.
 If an installment payment is less than the required amount, the Department will calculate interest on the underpayment and bill the employer.
-Payments made using the installment method do not change the original due date of the Employer's Quarterly Report (Form UCT-6).
+Payments made using the installment method do not change the original due dates of the Employer's Quarterly Reports (UCT-6).

-Employers may wish to sign up for the Department's due date reminder service, where we send e-mail notices of upcoming due dates.
-Look for the "Subscribe to Our Publications" link on our website.
+Employers may wish to sign up for the Department's due date reminder service to receive email notices of upcoming due dates.
+Look for the "Subscribe to our tax publications" link on our Internet site.